anutron/behavior/Docs/Behavior.md

 * breakOnErrors - (*boolean*) By default, errors thrown by filters are caught; the onError event is fired.
 Set this to `true` to NOT catch these errors to allow them to be handled by the browser.
 * container - (*element*; optional) The DOM element (or its ID) that contains all the applied behavior filters.
 Defaults to `document.body`;
+* selector - (*string* or *function*; optional) The CSS selector used to find all elements with behaviors defined; defaults to `[data-behavior]`.
+This can also be a `function` which, when executed, returns the elements as an Elements collection; it is passed the container option if present. **Important** If you use a different `data-` property than `behavior` you need to also change `Behavior.elementDataProperty` to match.
+This property defaults to `behavior`, meaning that elements have a property defined for `data-behavior`.
+If you wanted to use `data-be` for example, you would need to set the selector option here to `[data-be]` AND include `Behavior.elementDataProperty = "be";` in your code.

 ### Events